gogoods/faker/README.md

         dec <content>      Decode a string.

-        conceal <content>      Encode a string and add a faker prefix. receal  <content>      Decode a string if it contains a faker prefix.
+        conceal <content>      Encode a string and add a faker prefix. reveal  <content>      Decode a string if it contains a faker prefix.
 ```